GigaTables/reactables/README.md

 -- 7 popular languages,

--- data load period,
+-- data load for period interval,

--- hot keys
+-- hot keys,

 and more...